kazhala/InquirerPy/docs/pages/kb.md

 By default, `InquirerPy` will use most of the standard EMACS navigation keybindings.
 You can easily switch to `vim` keybindings by setting the parameter [vi_mode](#using-vim-keybindings) to `True`.

-You can customize the keybindings even further by utilising the parameter [keybindings](#customizing-keybindings), this page will explain how to change the keybindings in detail.
+You can customise the keybindings even further by utilising the parameter [keybindings](#customizing-keybindings), this page will explain how to change the keybindings in detail.

 ## Default Keybindings